Day Trip to Fire Island from New York City

 Next to the boarding platform are numerous benches, which, under peak conditions, quickly fill up.
-To get the best seat on the ferry, however, its good to foresake the benches and line up early.
+To get the best seat on the ferry, however, its good to forsake the benches and line up early.
 On warm sunny days, the first ones in get their choice of top-side seats, and on rainy days, interior seats.

 The entire trip from the mainland to Fire Island takes about 45 minutes (including boarding).
 As you leave the pier, you’ll see the wide expanse of water and to the west, the Robert Moses Causeway.